 Whereas relational databases store data in rows and columns, document databases store data in documents.
 These documents typically use a structure that is like JSON (JavaScript Object Notation), a format popular among developers.
 Documents provide an intuitive and natural way to model data that is closely aligned with object-oriented programming - each document is effectively an object.
-Documents contain one or more fields, where each field contains a typed value, such as a string, date, binary or array.
-Rather than spreading out a record across multiple columns and tables, each record and its associated data are typically stored together in a single document.
-This simplifies data access and reduces or even eliminates the need for joins and complex transactions.
+Documents contain one or more fields, where each field contains a typed value, such as a string, date, binary, or array.
+Rather than spreading out a record across multiple columns and tables connected with foreign keys, each record and its associated (i.e., related) data are typically stored together in a single document.
+This simplifies data access and, in many cases, eliminates the need for expensive JOIN operations and complex, multi-record transactions.

 In a document database, the notion of a schema is dynamic: each document can contain different fields.
 This flexibility can be particularly helpful for modeling unstructured and polymorphic data.
 It also makes it easier to evolve an application during development, such as adding new fields.
 Additionally, document databases generally provide the query robustness that developers have come to expect from relational databases.
-In particular, data can be queried based on any fields in a document.
+In particular, data can be queried based on any combination of fields in a document.